 You donate to your favorite charity each year because it makes you feel good to support a cause that means something to you.
 The tax benefits received for your philanthropy are a bonus.
-If you are over 72, however, you can support your favorite charity, while increasing the tax savings beyond the charitable deduction by using a Qualified Charitable Distribution.
+However, if you are over 70.5, you can support your favorite charity by increasing the tax savings beyond the charitable deduction using a Qualified Charitable Distribution.

-In a nutshell, a Qualified Charitable Distribution (QCD) is when funds are sent from your qualified retirement account directly to your favorite charity and even though this is a distribution, it is not taxable to you.
-It is a surprisingly simple strategy that can have some significant tax benefits during your retirement years
+In a nutshell, a Qualified Charitable Distribution (QCD) is when funds are sent from your qualified retirement account directly to your favorite charity.
+Even though this is a distribution, it is not taxable to you.
+It is a surprisingly simple strategy that can have significant tax benefits during retirement.

-There are, shockingly, few rules when it comes to the Qualified Charitable Distribution.
+There are, shockingly, few rules when it comes to a Qualified Charitable Distribution.
 They are specific, though.

-- You must be at least 72 to use the QCD
+- You must be at least 70.5 to use the QCD.

-- The payment must be a direct transfer from your retirement account to a public charity, not private foundations or donor-advised funds.
-It cannot go to you first, and then you write a check to the charity.
+- The payment must be directly transferred from your retirement account to a public charity, not private foundations or donor-advised funds.
+It cannot go to you first; you write a check to the charity.

 - A QCD can only occur in the following accounts